sita1013/Team_4_Deployment/README.md

 ## Notes
 We initially planned to use PostgreSQL for deployment and API-driven frontend interactions.
 Due to limitations in Codio, we used SQLite for development.
 We aim to shift to PostgreSQL for final deployment using VS Code or other cloud environments.

+All logic and data manipulation is handled server-side in views.
+JavaScript is only used to render Chart.js visuals using safely passed JSON data from the backend.

 ## License